-They will also be available online, shortly after they are issued by post.
+Registered online users will be advised by email when electronic copies of their notices are available online, shortly after they are issued by post.
 To view your notice online, register as a user on Council's Online Services.
 Registration can take a couple of days while entered details are matched against our rates database.
 Once registered you can sign in to view your rate notice and your history of payments and property valuations.

 If you have recently moved, don't forget to update your postal details with Council so your notices go to the right place.